rangle/ngCourse2/handout/06-change-detection.md

 Another difference between both versions of the framework is the way the nodes of an application (directives or components) are checked to see if the DOM needs to be updated.

 Because of the nature of two way data binding, in Angular 1 there was no guarantee that a parent node would always be checked before a child node.
 It was possible that a child node could also change a parent node or a sibling or any other node in the tree, and that in turn will trigger new updates down the chain.
-This made difficult for the change detector to traverse all the nodes without falling in a circular loop with the infamous message:
+This made difficult for the change detection mechanism to traverse all the nodes without falling in a circular loop with the infamous message:

 ```
 10 $digest() iterations reached.
 Aborting!